MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entity-api-restructure-upgrade-tutorial.md

 ## APPENDIX 1: OLD to NEW API mappings

-All of the APIs listed below were *previously* part of the PlayFabEntityModel API group.
-They are categorized under the **New API** groups that they are part of now.
+All of the APIs listed below were *previously* part of the `PlayFabEntityModel` API group.
+They are *now* categorized under the following new API groups.

 ### PlayFabProfilesApi